Scientists, educators, writers, artists & more reveal how they explore the universe at a bar near you!

 Astronomy on Tap was created in NYC by Meg Schwamb, now a Postdoctoral Fellow at the Institute of Astronomy & Astrophysics, Academia Sinica (Taiwan).
 NYC events are currently organized by Emily Rice, an astronomer and professor at the College of Staten Island, and Brian Levine, astrophysics educator at the American Museum of Natural History.

-Astronomy on Tap “satellite” locations are active in Austin, Seattle, Toronto, New Haven (CT), Rochester (NY), Lansing (MI), and Tucson (and are in development in several more other cities), and “fly-by” events have occurred in Chicago and Taipei.
+Astronomy on Tap “satellite” locations are active in Austin, Seattle, New Haven (CT), Lansing (MI), Tucson, Ann Arbor (MI), Washington, D.C., Chicago, Santa Barbara, Palo Alto, Urbana (IL), Pasadena, (and are in development in several more other cities), and “fly-by” events have occurred in Washington, D.C., Chicago and Taipei.
+Events have also taken place in Columbus (OH), Santiago, Chile, and Rochester (NY).

 Our lovely logo is by the multi-talented planetary astronomer Dr. Alex Parker.